Advanced Management Accounting

 An Open Learning Faculty Member is available to assist students.
 Primary communication is through Blackboard's "Mail" tool or by phone.
-You will receive the necessary contact information when you start your course.
+Students will receive the necessary contact information when starting the course.

-Your final grade for the course is determined on the following basis:
+The final grade for the course is determined on the following basis:

 |Case Assignment 2